Year 6 2023 - 2024

 Welcome to Year 6

 Welcome back!
-We hope you have had a lovely summer holiday and enjoyed spending time with your loved ones.
+We hope you have had a lovely half term and enjoyed spending time with your loved ones.

 We have an exciting year ahead.
 During this first term, our focus is about history and key events that have shaped Britain and the World.
 Lessons will consist of exciting and engaging content from the entire curriculum.
-To help explore this theme, the topic books for the first half term is: Star of Fear, Star of Hope by Jo Hoestlandt.
-Set during the World War II Nazi occupation of France, this is a powerful story of friendship, fear, and the hope we must always hold dear.
-I will not say anything further as you will have to read it to find out more.
+To help explore this theme, the topic book for the second half term is: The Place for Me: Stories About the Windrush Generation by Black Cultural Archives.
+The book comprises of twelve moving tales of sacrifice and bravery, inspired by first-hand accounts of the Windrush generation.

 We will also be following our Maths - No Problem! scheme of work, which incorporates lessons linking to real-life problems.
 Furthermore, it ensures that topics are covered from previous years so that children have a great understanding of maths and how it can be applied.